Nera26/pokerhub/docs/player/rng-whitepaper.md

 3. After the hand, the seed is revealed so anyone can reproduce the shuffle.

 ## Commit Phase
-- Server draws a 32‑byte seed and 16‑byte nonce with `crypto.randomBytes`.
+- Server draws a 32‑byte seed and 16‑byte nonce using Google Cloud's Cloud RNG exposed through `crypto.randomBytes`.
 - It computes `commitment = sha256(seed || nonce)`.
 - The commitment and nonce are broadcast to all seats and logged before any cards are dealt.